-Many of your paper items end up in the basement or other storage areas, and just when you least expect it, can become damaged from moisture, a broken pipe, flooding from storms, or a failure of your sump pump.
+Many of your damaged papers are usually in the basement or other storage areas, and jare exposed to moisture, a broken pipe, flooding from storms, or a failure of your sump pump.
 Water damage can come from many sources.
-When that happens, it’s time to dry everything out, and that’s not always easy.
+Therefore, when that happens, it’s time to dry everything out, and that’s not always easy.

 The first step is to wipe off and remove as much excess water that you can, without damaging the paper.

 For example, loose papers, such as documents, lay them out individually on absorbent cloths and then carefully blot.
 If using paper towels, make sure they are pure white, with no color print on them.
 Loose papers are fairly straightforward to dry.
 Some air movement from a small fan can help the drying process.
 After drying, you can compress the papers to flatten them out.